nykez/gmsbot/README.md

 The web interface providers a simple UI to add roles based on the user's purchase scripts.
 Its also recommended to point gmodstore webhooks (purchase, revoke, unrevoked) to your app url.
 Example: ``myapp.com/api/webhooks/<purchase,revoked,unrevoked>``.
 This will allow the bot to update the user's roles (if exists) in real time.

+Best to run on a single container with reverse nginx proxy

 # Self Host Instructions

 1. Create ``Bot/token.json`` in Bot project dir with